Multi-Agent Route Planning as a QUBO Problem

 We model the MaRP vehicle selection problem as a binary optimization task, where each candidate vehicle corresponds to a binary decision variable indicating whether its route is selected.
-The objective function rewards unique network coverage and penalizes pairwise route overlaps, with a tunable parameter $\lambda$ controlling the balance between these competing goals.
+The objective function rewards a precomputed route-level coverage utility and penalizes pairwise route overlaps, with a tunable parameter $\lambda$ controlling the balance between these competing goals.
 This structure induces quadratic interactions between decision variables through shared network elements, naturally fitting the Quadratic Unconstrained Binary Optimization (QUBO)/Ising formulation \cite{Lucas2014, Glover2019, Kadowaki1998}.

 In this article, we provide a formal definition of the MaRP problem and reformulate it as a QUBO.
 Our solution pipeline includes generating the road network from OpenStreetMap, assigning each vehicle a single precomputed route obtained from the Valhalla routing engine, and constructing the corresponding QUBO coefficient matrix.
-Experiments are conducted on the Barcelona city center, where we apply multiple solvers: Gurobi for exact optimization, simulated annealing as a classical heuristic, and D-Wave’s hybrid quantum annealer, We calculate and systematically explore both soft and hard $\lambda$ parameter regimes to evaluate the resulting coverage–overlap trade-off under different penalty settings.
-To evaluate solutions, we define several metrics that quantify coverage, overlap distribution and post-optimization graph properties.\\
+Experiments are conducted on the Barcelona city center, where we apply multiple solvers: Gurobi as a binary quadratic programming baseline, simulated annealing as a classical heuristic, and D-Wave's hybrid quantum annealer.
+We calculate and systematically explore both soft and hard $\lambda$ parameter regimes to evaluate the resulting coverage--overlap trade-off under different penalty settings.
+To evaluate solutions, we define several metrics that quantify realized coverage, overlap distribution, and post-optimization graph properties.